-Any infraction/incident whether listed in this policy or not (not limited to: disruptive behavior, habitual misconduct, continuous school violations or non-compliance to rules and regulations, etc.) can be reported or referred for Disciplinary Consequences by any member of the school personnel such as a teacher, staff member, administrator, Before and After School Care worker, tutor, and designated school supporters.
+Any infraction/incident whether listed in this policy or not (not limited to: disruptive behavior, habitual misconduct, continuous school violations or non-compliance to rules and regulations, etc.)

+can be reported or referred for Disciplinary Consequences by any member of the school personnel such as a teacher, staff member, administrator, Before and After School Care worker, tutor, and designated school supporters.
 Most discipline matters will be reported by the classroom or the specialized teacher, but any egregious behavioral concerns may be referred to the Counselor, Division Leader, and or Dean of Students.

-Based on the nature of the Disciplinary Consequence, an infraction/incident may be reported through the school's disciplinary behavior communication system by any of the following: the teacher, School Counselor, Dean of Students, or any identified member of the School.
+Based on the nature of the Disciplinary Consequence, an infraction/incident may be reported through the school's disciplinary behavior communication system by any identified member of the School associated with the matter.